 You know that Macklemore song in which he sings about a broken keyboard?
 Well, not to sound like a total groupie or anything but yeah, I bought a broken keyboard.
 For $7.99 at the Ballard location of Goodwill Seattle.
 I don’t mind if you’re slightly oh-so jealous.

 I am not a tech savvy person, by any stretch of the imagination.
 My fiancé, on the other hand, is in the software industry and does stuff like write code/invent new software patents.
-He is like the right brain to my left one.
+He is like the left brain to my right one.
 Together, we form a somewhat complete brain, but missing many many (several) key elements.
 He is a good man for putting up with all of my technical ineptitudes throughout the years.
 Here are some prime examples:

 - I broke my laptop.
 He asked me what I was looking for in a new one e.g. storage space, battery life, image quality.
 I told him I wanted something with a big flat surface on top, so that I can close it up and use it as a lunch tray when noon rolls around.

 - I once came up with an idea for an invention.
 I called it The Lunch Tray Laptop 2.1 EXL with dual cup holder attachments and silverware portals.
 This idea did not make it much further than my brain.
-The left one.
+The right one.

 - I used a Nokia flip phone for many years, until my sister told me it was embarrassing to see me navigate a phone with a missing #9 button.
 I told her I was keeping my vintage phone for as long as it worked.
 She bought me a Nexus.
 It then sat in its box for a month until my vintage phone with the “perfectly aged peeling paint” crapped out.